In this section

 available in the following languages:

 Asthma is a common condition caused by narrowing of the small air passages in the lungs.
 The narrowing happens when air passages become swollen and inflamed, causing more mucus to be produced.
 In addition, the muscle bands around the air passages become tighter.
-These changes make it harder for air to get in and out of the lungs, and cause wheeze, cough and problems with breathing.
+These changes make it harder for air to get in and out of the lungs (especially out), and cause wheeze, cough and problems with breathing.

 With the right treatment, nearly all children with asthma will be able to join in sport and lead active lives.
 Children with asthma should have an Asthma Action Plan that will tell you how to prevent asthma episodes (sometimes called asthma attacks) and how to manage asthma episodes when they happen.